mattmartin14/dream_machine/substack/articles/2026.01.03 - c2_semantic/README.md

 # C2 Metrics Dashboard

 A minimal dashboard for Concept2 workout metrics powered by a Cube semantic layer.
-It shows daily charts for RowErg and SkiErg, lets you click a data point to load per-session stroke detail, and provides summary KPIs.
+It shows daily charts for RowErg, SkiErg, and BikeErg, lets you click a data point to load per-session stroke detail, and provides summary KPIs.
+BikeErg pace is reported per 1000m while RowErg/SkiErg pace is per 500m.

 ## Prerequisites
 - Docker installed and running.